4D-Open-Source/Google-Authenticator-4D/README.md

 # Google Authenticator 4D
  A 4D implementation of Google Authenticator.
 This can be compiled into a component or simply incorporated into your v18+ code to allow you to use the [Google Authenticator](https://authenticatorapi.com/).

+ ### Limitations
+ This implimentation uses an online service to produce the QR code.
+This presents a vulnerability in that the QR code could be saved by authenticatorapi.com though they wouldn't know what it's for.

 ## Setting up
 This is called pairing and you use the `Pair` method.
 It is required one time but may be called more, for example if a user gets a new phone.
 The user simply needs to download the app to their phone, open it and click the add button.